OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-34.md

 # Genesis Chapter 34

 ## Genesis 34:1
-Now Dinah, the daughter Leah had borne to Jacob, went out to visit the women of the land.
+Now Dinah, the daughter of Leah, whom she had borne to Jacob, went out to see the daughters of the land.

 ## Genesis 34:2
-When Shechem son of Hamor the Hivite, the ruler of that area, saw her, he took her and raped her.
+When Shechem, the son of Hamor the Hivite, the prince of the land, saw her, he took her and lay with her, violating her.

 ## Genesis 34:3
-His heart was drawn to Dinah daughter of Jacob; he loved the young woman and spoke tenderly to her.
+His heart was drawn to Dinah, the daughter of Jacob, and he loved the young woman and spoke tenderly to her.

 ## Genesis 34:4
-And Shechem said to his father Hamor, “Get me this girl as my wife.”
+So Shechem said to his father Hamor, “Get me this young woman as my wife.”

 ## Genesis 34:5
-When Jacob heard that his daughter Dinah had been defiled, his sons were in the fields with his livestock; so he did nothing until they came home.
+When Jacob heard that his daughter Dinah had been defiled, his sons were with his livestock in the fields, so he held his peace until they returned.

 ## Genesis 34:6
-Then Shechem’s father Hamor went out to talk with Jacob.
+Then Hamor, the father of Shechem, went out to speak with Jacob.

 ## Genesis 34:7
-Meanwhile, Jacob’s sons had come in from the fields.
-When they heard what had happened, they were deeply grieved and furious, because Shechem had done an outrageous thing in Israel by violating Jacob’s daughter—a thing that should not be done.
+Now Jacob’s sons came in from the fields when they heard about it; they were grieved and very angry, because Shechem had done a disgraceful thing in Israel by lying with Jacob’s daughter—a thing that ought not to be done.

 ## Genesis 34:8
-But Hamor said to them, “My son Shechem has his heart set on your daughter.
+But Hamor spoke with them, saying, “The soul of my son Shechem longs for your daughter.
 Please give her to him as his wife.

 ## Genesis 34:9
-Intermarry with us; give us your daughters and take our daughters for yourselves.
+Intermarry with us; give your daughters to us and take our daughters for yourselves.

 ## Genesis 34:10
-You can settle among us; the land is open to you.
-Live in it, trade in it, and acquire property in it.”
+You can live among us; the land is open to you.
+Dwell in it, trade in it, and acquire property in it.”

 ## Genesis 34:11
 Then Shechem said to Dinah’s father and brothers, “Let me find favour in your eyes, and I will give you whatever you ask.

 ## Genesis 34:12
-Make the price for the bride as high as you like, and I’ll pay whatever you ask me.
+Set the bridal price and gift as high as you like, and I will pay whatever you ask me.
 Only give me the young woman as my wife.”

 ## Genesis 34:13
-Because their sister Dinah had been defiled, Jacob’s sons replied deceitfully as they spoke to Shechem and his father Hamor.
+Jacob’s sons answered Shechem and his father Hamor deceitfully, because he had defiled their sister Dinah.

 ## Genesis 34:14
-They said to them, “We can’t do such a thing; we can’t give our sister to a man who is not circumcised.
-That would be a disgrace to us.
+They said to them, “We cannot do such a thing—to give our sister to a man who is uncircumcised would be a disgrace to us.

 ## Genesis 34:15
-We will enter into an agreement with you on one condition only: that you become like us by circumcising all your males.
+We will consent to you only on this condition: that you become like us by circumcising all your males.

 ## Genesis 34:16
 Then we will give you our daughters and take your daughters for ourselves.
-We’ll settle among you and become one people with you.
+We will dwell among you and become one people.

 ## Genesis 34:17
-But if you will not agree to be circumcised, we’ll take our sister and go.”
+But if you will not agree to be circumcised, we will take our sister and go.”

 ## Genesis 34:18
 Their proposal seemed good to Hamor and his son Shechem.

 ## Genesis 34:19
-The young man, who was the most honoured of all his father’s family, lost no time in doing what they said, because he was delighted with Jacob’s daughter.
+The young man, who was more respected than all his father’s household, did not delay in doing what they said, because he was delighted with Jacob’s daughter.

 ## Genesis 34:20
 So Hamor and his son Shechem went to the gate of their city to speak to the men of their city.

 ## Genesis 34:21
-They said, “These men are friendly toward us.
-Let them live in our land and trade in it; the land has plenty of room for them.
-We can marry their daughters and give them our daughters.
+“These men are friendly with us,” they said.
+“Let them dwell in the land and trade in it; the land is large enough for them.
+We can take their daughters as wives and give our daughters to them.

 ## Genesis 34:22
-But the men will agree to live with us as one people only on the condition that our males be circumcised, as they themselves are.
+But the men will consent to live with us as one people only on the condition that every male among us is circumcised, as they are.

 ## Genesis 34:23
-Won’t their livestock, their property and all their other animals become ours?
-So let us agree to their terms, and they will settle among us.”
+Will not their livestock, their property and all their animals become ours?
+Let us agree to their terms, and they will settle among us.”

 ## Genesis 34:24
-All the men who went out of the city gate agreed with Hamor and his son Shechem, and every male in the city was circumcised.
+All who went out of the city gate agreed with Hamor and his son Shechem, and every male in the city was circumcised.

 ## Genesis 34:25
-Three days later, while all of them were still in pain, two of Jacob’s sons, Simeon and Levi, Dinah’s brothers, took their swords and attacked the unsuspecting city, killing every male.
+Three days later, while they were still in pain, two of Jacob’s sons, Simeon and Levi, Dinah’s brothers, took their swords and attacked the unsuspecting city, killing every male.

 ## Genesis 34:26
 They put Hamor and his son Shechem to the sword and took Dinah from Shechem’s house and left.

 ## Genesis 34:27
-The sons of Jacob came upon the dead bodies and looted the city where their sister had been defiled.
+Jacob’s sons came upon the slain and looted the city, because their sister had been defiled.

 ## Genesis 34:28
-They seized their flocks and herds and donkeys and everything else of theirs in the city and out in the fields.
+They seized their flocks and herds and donkeys and everything else of theirs in the city and in the fields.

 ## Genesis 34:29
-They carried off all their wealth and all their women and children, taking as plunder everything in the houses.
+They carried off all their wealth and all their little ones and their wives, taking as plunder everything in the houses.

 ## Genesis 34:30
-Then Jacob said to Simeon and Levi, “You have brought trouble on me by making me obnoxious to the Canaanites and Perizzites, the people living in this land.
+Then Jacob said to Simeon and Levi, “You have brought trouble on me by making me obnoxious to the inhabitants of the land, the Canaanites and Perizzites.
+We are few in number, and if they join forces against me and attack me, I and my household will be destroyed.”

 ## Genesis 34:31
 But they replied, “Should he have treated our sister like a prostitute?”